 Personally identifiable information is any information that would directly identify the student or make the student’s identity easily traceable.
 Such information may be released only in limited circumstances that include:

-Directory information is defined as those data items that are generally not considered harmful or an invasion of privacy if publicly available.
+Directory information is defined as those data items that are generally not considered harmful or an invasion of privacy if publically available.

-Bates identifies the following as directory information: name; Bates identification (ID) number; class; address (campus, home, and e-mail); username; telephone listings; major and minor fields of study; participation in officially recognized sports, extracurricular activities, and off-campus study programs; dates of attendance; degrees, honors, and awards received from the college; and individually identifiable photographs and electronic images of the student solicited or maintained directly by Bates as part of the educational record.
+Bates College considers the following Directory Information: name; Bates identification (ID) number; class; address (campus, home, and e-mail); telephone listings; major and minor fields of study; participation in officially recognized sports, extracurricular activities, and off-campus study programs; dates of attendance; degrees, honors, and awards received from the College; and individually identifiable photographs and electronic images of the student solicited or maintained directly by Bates as part of the educational record.